Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Bipartite Graphs and Graphs With Girth Greater Than 4

 \section{Bipartite Graphs and Graphs With Girth Greater Than 4}

-Jost and Liu \cite{jost} obtained bounds on Ricci-curvature involving the number of triangles supported on $(x, y)$, that is $|\Delta_G(x, y)|$.
+Jost and Liu \cite{jost} obtained bounds on Ricci curvature involving the number of triangles supported on $(x, y)$, that is $|\Delta_G(x, y)|$.
 Their main result is stated in Theorem \ref{th:jost}, which reduces to the following when there are no triangle supported on $(x, y)$:

-It is alos known that the lower bound is tight for the graphs with girth at least 6 \cite{chopaeng,jost}.
-Cho and Paeng \cite{chopaeng} also obtained bounds on the Ricci-curvature of graphs with girth at least 5 in terms of the minimum degree of the graph.
-In this section, using the reduction lemma and by a careful analysis of the structure of the core-neighborhood we improve all existing bounds to obtain exact formulas for the Ricci-curvature in bipartite graphs and graphs with girth at least 5.
+It is also known that the lower bound is tight for the graphs with girth at least 6 \cite{chopaeng,jost}.
+Cho and Paeng \cite{chopaeng} also obtained bounds on the Ricci curvature of graphs with girth at least 5 in terms of the minimum degree of the graph.
+In this section, we obtain general upper bounds for the Ricci curvature in bipartite graphs and graphs with girth greater than 4, in terms of the structure of the core-neighborhood.
+(The earlier version of the article claimed exact formulas for the Ricci curvature of bipartite graphs and graphs with girth greater than 4.
+However, as pointed out in the recent paper of Kelly \cite{rc_reduced}, there was a bug in the arguments, which makes the lower bounds invalid.
+The upper bounds remain valid, and, despite the error, the proof strategy provides useful insights for computing the Ricci curvature of such graphs (cf.~\cite{rc_reduced} for more detials).)